-New Sexual Harassment Law in Illinois
+New Sexual Harassment Legislation in Illinois

 Expands the Definition of Sexual Harassment

-The proposed law broadens the scope of sexual harassment claims brought against employers to extend beyond the physical location that an employee is assigned to perform his or her duties.
-This means that an employer may be subject to liability for actions that occur outside the physical workplace that create an “intimidating, hostile or offensive working environment”.
+The new law broadens the scope of sexual harassment claims brought against employers to extend beyond the physical location that an employee is assigned to perform his or her duties.
+This means that an employer may be subject to liability for actions that occur outside the physical workplace that create an “intimidating, hostile or offensive working environment.”
 It further expands the definition of “unlawful discrimination” to include discrimination against a person because of his or her “actual or perceived race, color, religion, national origin, ancestry, age, sex, marital status, order of protection status, disability, military status, sexual orientation, pregnancy, unfavorable discharge from military service, or citizenship status that has the purpose or effect of substantially interfering with the individual’s work performance or creating an intimidating, hostile, or offensive working environment.”

 Requires Annual Employer Disclosures to the Illinois Department of Human Rights